wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 </script>
 <!-- End Google Analytics -->
 </pre>
-* Next, you need to activate your plugin from the Settings page for the plugin accessed under, WooCommerce > Settings > Integration > Enhanced Ecommerce Google Analytics
+* After adding the above code, you will have to activate your plug-in from the Settings page.
+You can access the setting page from here WooCommerce -> Settings ->Integration ->Enhanced Ecommerce Google Analytics.
-* Check the “Enable Enhanced E-commerce tracking”
+* Find “Enable Enhanced Ecommerce Tracking” in the settings page and check the box to enable the plugin
-* For tracking the Guest users, you need to check the box.
-Unchecking the box might cause an uneven funnel reported to Google Analytics.
+* If you have a guest checkout on your WooCommerce store, then Check the box “Track Login Steps For Guest Users”.
+If you have a guest login but you do not check the box, then it might cause an uneven funnel reporting in Google Analytics.

-= Events captured by the Enhanced E-commerce plugin =
-* Add to Cart event captured on all pages of the website
-* Product Impressions event captured on the load of the product page and Add-to-Cart on category pages
-* Standard three steps checkout process consisting of a) Checkout Page View; b) Login; and c) Proceed to payment
-* Login step can be optional for the stores who have Guest checkout functionality enabled
-* Standard thank you page event that captures transaction data

 == Installation ==
 1. Download the plugin file to your computer and unzip it